"4 Surprising Benefits of Eating at Night" Review

 For a dinner that will help you better control your blood sugar in the morning, try pairing a low glycemic carb like lentils, black beans, sweet potatoes or your favorite green vegetable with a lean protein, such as chicken breast, lean beef or salmon.

-Moody Wisdom: All meals should be a careful combination of complex carbs, protein, and fiber (good fats too).
-Find examples of this weight loss combo here: The Plate to Lose Weight
+Personal Trainer Wisdom: All meals should be a careful combination of complex carbs, protein, and fiber (good fats too).

 2. Not All Carbs Will Turn into Fat If You Eat Them Late at Night